david-schmidt-git/Base-converter/README.md

 # Base-converter
-Java Project to convert values from one base to another
+Java Program that converts values from one base to another